ashishjg21/Obsidian/Second Brain/Aptitude/Untitled.md

 (check divisibility rules)

 A positive natural number is called prime number if nothing divides it except the number itself and 1.(check prime nos)

+try use option reduction
+always get out of comfort zone